janmbaco/go-redux/Readme.md

 A *BusinessParam* is an object that contains the *ActionsObject*, the *Reducer*, the *InitialState* and the *Selector*.

-A *ActionsObject* is an object that contains the actions that can be performed with a certain *business logic*.
+An *ActionsObject* is an object that contains the actions that can be performed with a certain *business logic*.

 A *Reducer* is a [pure function](https://en.wikipedia.org/wiki/Pure_function) with `(state interface{}, action redux.Action) => state interface{}` signature.
-It describes *How* an action transform the state into the next state.
+It describes *How* an action transforms the state into the next state.

-A *InitialState* is the first value of the state.
+An *InitialState* is the first value of the state.
 The shape of the state is up to you: it can be a primitive, an array or an object.

 A *Selector* is a string that identifies a part of the global state array that BusinessParam Reducer can transform.